dotnet/runtime/docs/coding-guidelines/mono-code-guide.md

 We have explored many different policies on how to safely access managed memory from the runtime.
 The existing code is not uniform.

-This is the current policy (but check with a team member if this document needs to be updated):
+This is the current policy (but check with a team member as this document may need to be updated):

 1. It is never ok to access a managed object from GC Safe code.
 2. Mono's GC scans the managed heap precisely.
 Mono does not allow heap objects to contain pointers into the interior of other managed obejcts.